imagegenius/docker-amp/README.md

   --restart unless-stopped \
   vcxpz/amp
 ```
 On Unraid?
-There's a [template](https://github.com/hydazz/docker-templates/blob/main/hydaz/redis.xml)
+There's a [template](https://github.com/hydazz/docker-templates/blob/main/hydaz/amp.xml)

-See [here](https://github.com/MitchTalmadge/AMP-dockerized#environment-variables) for help setting the `LICENCE` and `MODULE` environment variables.
-To easily generate a MAC address for the `mac-address` variable, you can use:
+To easily generate a random MAC address for the `mac-address` variable, you can use:

 **Linux**